 This beautiful landmark was the backdrop of Sherlock Holmes’ final stand.
 The waterfall is located in Bernese Oberland, amid its peaks and gorges.
 It falls from a height of 250 m.
 The famous cable railway from Willingen is located along the falls.
 The best time to visit is from the middle of May to the beginning of October.

 Located in the interior of Central Guyana’s National Park, the Kaieteur Falls fall from a height of 741 feet into the Potaro River.
 Charter a flight from Georgetown to reach the falls.

 6. Yosemite Falls (U.S.A.)

-The water gushing from Yosemite Falls falls at a height of 2,425 feet.
+Located in Yosemite National Park, the water gushing from Yosemite Falls falls at a height of 2,425 feet.
 Located in California, U.S.A., you can visit them from late spring and up to early summer, after which they start trickling and are completely dry from August to September.
-Yosemite falls are 3 waterfalls – Upper Yosemite, middle cascades and Lower Yosemite.
+Yosemite Falls are 3 waterfalls – Upper Yosemite, middle cascades, and Lower Yosemite.

 7. Angel Falls (Venezuela)

 Located in Venezuela, Angel falls is considered the tallest waterfall in the world.
 Tourists who wish to visit the falls have to take a canoe trip lasting for 5 hours through Venezuela’s tropical forest to reach them.
 The water falls from a height of 3,212 feet.
 They are called Merepakupai Meru in the Pemon language of Venezuela.
 The best time to visit the falls is from May till November.